-SURVEY: How do you feel about the Township providing Township-wide garbage service?
+SURVEY: How do you feel about the Township providing Township-wide garbage and/or recycling service?
 Please CLICK HERE and tell us!

 PLEASE NO PARKING ON ANY OF THE PARK TRAILS.
 THEY ARE FOR WALKING ONLY.

-On October 25th, the South Franklin Township Park will host the Appalachian Bicylce Racing Association's Cyclo-cross event.
-CLICK HERE for more information about the race and Association.
+On October 25th, the South Franklin Township Park hosted the Appalachian Bicylce Racing Association's (ABRA) Cyclo-cross event.
+CLICK HERE for pictures of the event.